Home » Type » Bread » Socca (Farinata) – Chickpea Flour Flatbread Recipe

 • sliced shallots

-There are no rules to the spices, simply use what you love, or will pair well with the accompanying dish.
+There are no rules regarding spices; simply use what you love or that will pair well with the accompanying dish.

 Today, I added red pepper flakes for a little heat along with a dash of cumin and garlic powder.